VoIP Acronyms – Demystified

 G729 – Voice Codec

-The G729 codec is the most efficient way to transport of voice over low bandwidth networks such as in South Africa.
+The G729 codec is the most efficient way to transport voice over low-bandwidth networks, such as those typically found throughout South Africa.

 TCP/IP – Transmission Control Protocol/Internet Protocol

-The Internet protocol suite is the set of communications protocols that implements the protocol stack on which the Internet and many commercial networks run.
-It is part of the TCP/IP protocol suite, which is named after two of the most important protocols in it: the Transmission Control Protocol (TCP) and the Internet Protocol (IP), which were also the first two networking protocols defined.
+The Internet Protocol Suite is the set of communications protocols that implements the protocol stack on which the internet and many commercial networks run.
+It is part of the TCP/IP protocol suite, which is named after two of the most important protocols it comprises: the Transmission Control Protocol (TCP) and the Internet Protocol (IP), which were also the first two networking protocols defined.

 SIP – Session Initiation Protocol

-The Session Initiation Protocol (SIP) is an application-layer control (signaling) protocol for creating, modifying, and terminating sessions with one or more participants.
-These sessions include telephone calls and conferences, any voice activity on the Internet is generally using the SIP protocol to transfer and manage the voice data,
+The Session Initiation Protocol (SIP) is an application-layer control signalling protocol for creating, modifying, and terminating sessions with one or more participants.
+These sessions include telephone calls and conferences.
+Any voice activity on the Internet generally uses the SIP protocol to transfer and manage voice data.

 RTP – Real-time Transport Protocol

-The Real-time Transport Protocol (or RTP) defines a standardized packet format for delivering audio and video over the Internet.
+The Real-time Transport Protocol (or RTP) defines a standardised packet format for delivering audio and video over the internet.

 DTMF – Dual-tone Multi-frequency

-Dual-tone multi-frequency (DTMF) signaling is used for telephone signaling over the line in the voice-frequency band to the call switching center.
+Dual-tone multi-frequency (DTMF) signalling is used for telephone signalling over the line in the voice-frequency band to the call-switching centre.

 QOS – Quality of Service

-Quality of Service (QoS) refers to control mechanisms that can provide different priority to different users or data flows, or guarantee a certain level of performance to a data flow in accordance with requests from the application program.
+Quality of Service (QoS) refers to control mechanisms that can associate different priority levels to different users or data flows, or guarantee a certain level of performance to a data flow in accordance with requests from the application program.